-Electrochromic displays are a rapidly emerging technology in the field of visual interfaces owing to their design versatility and cost-effective production.
+Electrochromic displays are a rapidly emerging e-paper technology in the field of visual interfaces owing to their design versatility and cost-effective production.
 Technological innovations in the field have led to the development of flexible, printable displays with high impact visual contrast.

 This technology is ideal for use in smart labels, consumer electronics, logistics monitoring, medical devices, smart cards, and retail and point of service applications.
 Electrochromic technology has already been implemented in the automotive and aviation industries.